-Carbon Fund Summary of investment objectives and strategy Target investment mix Risk category Minimum suggested investment time frame Suitability The Fund's aim is to provide investors with a total return exposure to the price of carbon credits.
+Carbon F und Summary of investment objectives and strategy Target investment mix Risk category Minimum suggested investment time frame Suitability The Fund's primary investment objective is to provide investors with a total return exposure to movements in the price of carbon credits.
 The Fund has the ability to buy carbon credits in emissions trading schemes in New Zealand and offshore.
-The Fund gains its exposure to the price of carbon credits in the NZ ETS through purchasing and holding carbon credits on the NZ ETS.
+The Fund generally gains its exposure to the price of NZUs through purchasing and holding carbon credits on the NZ ETS.
 We may also use swaps or other derivatives to gain exposure to the NZ ETS.
-The Fund will also have the ability to buy carbon credits in international emission trading schemes, as well as futures, swaps or other derivatives that provide exposure to international schemes.
+The Fund has the ability to buy carbon credits in international emission trading schemes, as well as futures, swaps or other derivatives that provide exposure to international schemes.
 As a result, the Fund may also provide exposure to the price of carbon offshore.
+The Fund can also invest in Carbon-Related Businesses and buy, hold, and deal with Treasury Units.
 See Section 2, 'How does this investment work?' for more information.
 Cash and cash equivalents 2% Commodities (carbon) 98% 6 5 years The historical carbon price has been quite volatile relative to traditional asset classes such as shares and bonds.
 Price fluctuation plays a significant role in the carbon market and carbon dioxide emissions reduction.
 Many factors influence the price of carbon credits including political decisions, regulation, fuel prices, and even global weather and climate change.
 These unique features mean that the Fund will not be appropriate for all investors.
 Please read the next section 'What are the risks of investing?' before considering an investment in the Fund.
-Please speak to your authorised financial adviser before investing in the Fund.
+Please obtain advice from a financial advice provider before investing in the Fund.